 Stroll back across the bridge to our waterfront reception space complete with covered raised slate and brick terrace.
 Imagine an elegant outdoor ballroom with chandeliers and ambient lighting, framing wooded and waterfront views.
 Guests choosing to dine indoors are welcomed by a charming fireplace and warm décor.
 This area, heated and air conditioned, also houses our attractive restrooms and warming kitchen.
 We can comfortably accommodate groups of up to 175 for your wedding reception, class reunion, corporate outing, or any other celebration.
 Additional amenities include picnic grounds, walking trails, a playground and white sand beach.

 Situated in the rolling foothills of the Blue Ridge Mountains, Earlyhouse is convenient to Richmond, Charlottesville, Fredericksburg and Northern Virginia.
-Watch our calendar for other special functions including Mother’s Day, summer beach parties, annual Charity Chili Cook-off and more.
+Watch our calendar and Facebook page for other special events.

 Built before 1800 by Elisha Melton, a well-to-do farmer, Earlyhouse is a large, T-shaped two story frame farmhouse with tall, free standing brick chimneys.
 Located near Beaver Creek, it is mere miles from Louisa Courthouse on land once owned by Sheriff Johnson of Roundabout Castle.